aiken-lang/aiken/examples/acceptance_tests/script_context/v2/README.md

-# Script Context Tests
+# V2 Script Context Tests

-This project contains a few handcrafted validators and transactions whose sole purpose is to test the interpretation of the `ScriptContext` from within an Aiken's validators.
+This project contains a few handcrafted Plutus V2 validators and transactions whose sole purpose is to test the interpretation of the `ScriptContext` from within an Aiken's validators.

 So validators are meant to work hand-in-hand with an associated context.
 Because we can't have fully static context (since they contain the validator